 McDavid signs the extension after leading the NHL in scoring during the 2016-17 season with 100 points (30 goals, 70 assists) and helping the Oilers reach the Stanley Cup Playoffs for the first time since reaching the Final in 2006.
 He wins the Hart Trophy as the NHL's most valuable player and the Ted Lindsay Award as the top player as voted by members of the NHL Players Association.

 "It's insane to really think about, someone is going to pay me $100 million to do what I would do anyway on a regular day; it's insane," the 20-year-old center says.
 "It's very special, and to do that in Edmonton makes it even better."

 1979: Don Cherry is replaced as coach of the Boston Bruins by Fred Creighton.
 Cherry's five seasons in Boston include four Adams Division titles and trips to the Stanley Cup Final in 1977 and 1978, though the Bruins lose to the Montreal Canadiens each time.
 They also lose to the Canadiens in a seven-game series in the 1979 Stanley Cup Semifinals.
 Cherry goes on to coach the Colorado Rockies for one season before being fired and pursuing a career in broadcasting.

 1995: The New York Islanders name Mike Milbury as the sixth coach in their history.
-Milbury becomes general manager on Dec.
+Milbury adds the title of general manager on Dec.
 12 and remains in one or both jobs until stepping down as GM in June 2006 to accept a vice presidency with the Islanders.
 New York goes 56-111-24 during Milbury's three stints as coach.

 2000: The new Columbus Blue Jackets hire Dave King as their first coach.
 The Blue Jackets finish last in each of their first two seasons and King is fired midway through his third season.